 Having around 30g of carbohydrates 30 minutes to one hour prior to a run will give you that extra boost of energy to get through your workout.

 Some easy pre workout snacks include:

-Lastly, we need to focus on the 3 R’s of recovery: Refuel, Rebuild and Rehydrate.
+Lastly, we need to focus on the 3 R’s of recovery: Refuel, Rebuild and Rehydrate when thinking about a cross country runner diet.
 What we eat after running can really benefit us.

 The best post run meal or snack should focus on a ratio of 3:1 of carbohydrates to protein.

 For example, if your snack has 30g of carbohydrates you want to pair it with 10g of protein.
 This combination helps to replenish the glycogen stores in your muscles while helping to repair muscle damage done during the workout.